 - What you can and can't do with music, film and TV online: It is illegal to upload or download copyrighted files without permission from the person who owns the rights.
 File sharing services can in theory be used legally, but in practice nearly all the content on them is illegal.
 The only safe way to use them legally is to be sure you are sharing materials that are not protected by someone else's copyright.

-- Staying safe and responsible: Illegal file-sharing programmes and websites

-	pose greater risks to your computer or mobile phone than legitimate sites.

-	Users often unwittingly download viruses or spyware and can inadvertently

-	share personal computer files and information.
-Some files are purposely

-	misnamed on file-sharing and peer-to-peer networks to trick people into
+- Staying safe and responsible: Illegal file-sharing programmes and websites pose greater risks to your computer or mobile phone than legitimate sites.
+Users often unwittingly download viruses or spyware and can inadvertently share personal computer files and information.
+Some files are purposely misnamed on file-sharing and peer-to-peer networks to trick people into downloading them.

-	downloading them.

-	- Tips for parents and teachers: Talk to your children about computer use so

-	that they understand why it's important to use legal sites online.It is also

-	worth discussing with them what the consequences would be for the whole

-	family if they were caught breaking the law.
-There are more than 13 million

-	tracks licensed to legal music services.
-A full list of services worldwide

-	is available at www.pro-music.org and www.whymusicmatters.org also lists the

-	services available in the UK.
+- Tips for parents and teachers: Talk to your children about computer use so that they understand why it's important to use legal sites online.It is also worth discussing with them what the consequences would be for the whole family if they were caught breaking the law.
+There are more than 13 million tracks licensed to legal music services.
+A full list of audio services worldwide is available at www.pro-music.org .
+See the UK Safer Internet Centre website for further information about TV on demand services.

-	- Educating young people: Why not have a debate about how they access music,

-	film and TV and what it means to them?
-How do people who create films and

-	music get paid?
-What part does copyright play in the creation of

-	entertainment and in the different jobs in the creative industries?
-Check

-	out resources on copyright here.
+- Educating young people: Why not have a debate about how they access music, film and TV and what it means to them?
+How do people who create films and music get paid?
+What part does copyright play in the creation of entertainment and in the different jobs in the creative industries?
+Check out resources on copyright here.